check us out on YouTube!!

 THE GREAT AMERICAN TRAILER PARK MUSICAL

 Music and lyrics by David Nehls, Book by Betsy Kelso.
-Spring is the perfect season for an incredibly irreverent, hilarious and raucous musical.
+Fall is the perfect season for an incredibly irreverent, hilarious and raucous adult musical comedy.
 When a new tenant arrives at Armadillo Acres, she wreaks havoc all over Florida’s “most exclusive” trailer park.
-The bonds of friendship are sometimes closer than the bonds of family. -Rated PG-13
+The bonds of friendship are sometimes closer than the bonds of family.
+NOT FOR THE ENTIRE FAMILY -RATED PG-13

 October 16 – November 15

 Fridays and Saturdays at 7:30 PM.
 Sundays at 2 PM.

 By Christopher Sergel and Harper Lee.
 Set in Alabama during the Great Depression, To Kill a Mockingbird follows the journey of Jem and Scout Finch, whose father has been appointed to defend Tom Robinson, a black man framed for a crime he didn’t commit.
 As the trial progresses, Jem and Scout witness their community in a tense tug of war between justice and racism.
 This timeless classic compels us to take an honest look at our nation’s past and our moral responsibility to each other.
 This powerful slice of our nation’s history is also a tender story of a father’s love for his children and the love they give in return.